sandesh56/Detection-Of-Diabetc-Retnopathy-Using-Deep-learning-Model-CNN-/README.md

 4) run Model_and_training.ipynb to for training.

-5) After saving model run prediction.ipynb to predict the result.
+5) After saving model, run prediction.ipynb to predict the result.